-The Berry Center provides students in economics, business and public policy with a distinctive academic enrichment program which emphasizes experiential learning.
+The McWethy Program provides students in economics, business and public policy with a distinctive academic enrichment program which emphasizes experiential learning.
+Previously referred to as the Berry Center, the McWethy Program for Economics, Business, and Public Policy is a distinctive program under the newly formed Berry Career Institute.

-The primary objective of the Berry Center is to provide exceptional experiential learning opportunities that help students bridge the gap between theory and practice in their academic program.
+The primary objective of the McWethy Program is to provide exceptional experiential learning opportunities that help students bridge the gap between theory and practice in their academic program.
 This enhances the quality of the liberal arts education students receive, and prepares them for graduate study or entry into the workplace, helping them embark upon successful careers in business, non-profit organizations, or public service.

 - Internships and a leadership program